ZhenggangWang99/zhenggangwang99.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: #"Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello!
-I'm a third year undergraduate student from [School of ICSE](https://icse.uestc.edu.cn/), [UESTC](https://uestc.edu.cn/).
-My research interest includes computer vision, digital circuit design, deep learning, and spiking neuro network.
+Welcome to my site!
+I am a Ph.D. candidate in Economics at Faculty of Business and Economics, the University  of Hong Kong.
+My research interests include labor economics, development economics, and Chinese economy, with special focus on migration and education.

 A data-driven personal website
 ======